A selection of my favourite English Garden annuals and perennial plants that will attract butterflies to your flower borders.

 Aubretia

-Reaching approx 7 inches, it enjoys a sunny spot and is ideal for growing on walls facing south.
-Spring flowering when it is covered in blooms of blue red, or violet.
+Reaching approximately 7 inches, it enjoys a sunny spot and is ideal for growing on south-facing walls.
+Spring flowering with blooms of blue red, or violet.

 Dianthus deltoides